-Phoebus would end in World War II, but by the 1930s the practice was already widespread, and continues to this day in a variety of industries.
+Phoebus would be uncovered and forcibly broken up after World War II, but by this time planned obsolescence had become widespread, and continues to this day in a variety of industries.
 As the saying goes, ‘It’s bad business to sell someone a product once.’

 But however you feel about planned obsolescence, there is an enormous difference between bulbs that last for a 1 000 hours, or 2 500, and the Chaillet bulb in Livermore, which has been burning for more than 1 million.